americanhandelsociety/americanhandelsociety.org/README.md

 ## Deployment (for now)

 `americanhandelsociety.org` uses custom-built plugins, [not supported by Github Pages](https://help.github.com/articles/adding-jekyll-plugins-to-a-github-pages-site/).
-This make deployment a little tricky.
+This makes deployment a little tricky.
 Until the organization can set up a designated server, `americanhandelsociety.org` implements [an easy hack](https://github.com/jekyll/jekyll/issues/325#issuecomment-1135567) for deploying to Github Pages.

 ```bash
 # Build the site on the up-to-date master, then turn off jekyll build and move the _site repo elsewhere.